sdss/mangadap/docs/help/manga_dap.rst

                             The name of the module that contains the DataCube derived class used to read the data. (default: mangadap.datacube.MaNGADataCube)
-      -p PLAN, --plan PLAN  TOML file with analysis plan.
+      -p, --plan PLAN       TOML file with analysis plan.
 If not provided, a default plan is used. (default: None)
       --plan_module [PLAN_MODULE ...]
                             The name of the module used to define the analysis plan